nicthib/pyanthem/README.rst

 .. image:: https://github.com/nicthib/pyanthem/blob/media/GUI1.png

-Next, load a dataset by clicking :code:`File > Load from .mat`.
+Next, load a dataset by clicking :code:`File > Load data...`.
 For this section, we will load the dataset :code:`demo1.mat`.
 Currently, you can import any .mat or hdf5 file that contains the following variables:

 1) Temporal variable (**H, required**): A 2D matrix of shape :code:`[n,t]`, where each row is a component and each column is a time-point.
 This variable is referred to as **"H"** in the pyanthem environment.